-Many import-export certificate programs are offered through the continuing education and workforce development departments of community colleges and 4-year universities.
-A college degree is not required, but students usually must be affiliated with a business that deals with international trade.
-Because many business professionals attend, programs are often offered through weekend, evening and online courses.
+Certificate programs are offered for those interested in importing and exporting.
+Because many business professionals attend these programs, they are often offered through weekend, evening, and online courses.
 Students in an import-export certificate program learn the basics of international business and trade, importing and exporting regulations, management strategies and international business law.

 Certificate programs in the field of importing and exporting focus primarily on the specific regulations and procedures that constitute the field.
 Specific examples include: